Voldakk/EVA-Engine/README.md

 ### Windows - Visual Studio 2017
 1. File -> Open -> Folder - Select the root folder
+2. Make sure the Clang config is selected
-2. Select "main" as the startup item
+3. Select "main" as the startup item

 ### Windows - CMake (cmake-gui)
 1. Set the source code file to the root directory containing "CMakeLists.txt"